 Sure, it is OK to relax and have fun, but being unproductive is not the way to get through a day.
 Getting serious about goal achievement has to occur at some point in your life if you want to complete anything of substance.

-There are countless ways we waste time in our day and in our evenings that cause us to lose track of goal achievement and cut into our sleep recovery.
+There are countless ways we waste time in our day that cause us to lose track of goal achievement and cut into our sleep recovery.
 Stop spending countless hours on the phone, computer or television and do more productive things from the "never quit" list.
 If you need ideas on things to do, check out those top five things above and never stop doing them.

 4. Quit Thinking Instant Gratification